 - Autistic Spectrum Disorder (Shine) Team this agency work for the school and will share the advice with parents. - Children and Young People's Disability Service (CYPDS) works with children and young people with special educational needs and disabilities (SEND) aged 0-25 years, and their families to provide assessments and support for Education, Health and Care Plans.
-CYPDS also provides social care guidance and support.

-- Children and Adults Mental Health Service (CAMHS) are involved for children with some emotional needs and to diagnose Attention Deficit Hyperactivity Disorder or Autistic Spectrum Disorder self referral and staff referral is available. - Domestic Abuse, Stalking and Harassment Agency self and school referral for support - Educational Psychology Service this service is sought by the school and parents do not have direct access to support.
-Meetings to discuss assessments and targets can be arranged by the Inclusion Leader. - NHS Occupational Therapist this agency can be contacted directly by parents or by school staff via an online referral form. - NHS Speech and Language Therapist this agency are contacted by the school and will share their strategies with parents at meetings in school with the child.
-This agency can be contacted by parents through their GP. - The Single Point of Access (SPA) (formerly known as MASH Multi-Agency Safeguarding Hub) and Early Help Hub (EHH) is the single point of contact for all safeguarding and wellbeing concerns regarding children and young people in The Royal Borough of Windsor and Maidenhead (RBWM) - school staff make referrals.
+CYPDS also provides social care guidance and support. - Children and Adults Mental Health Service (CAMHS) are involved for children with some emotional needs and to diagnose Attention Deficit Hyperactivity Disorder or Autistic Spectrum Disorder - self referral and staff referral is available. - Domestic Abuse, Stalking and Harassment Agency self and school referral for support - Educational Psychology Service this service is sought by the school and parents do not have direct access to support.
+Meetings to discuss assessments and targets can be arranged by the Inclusion Leader. - Mental Health Support Team in-school referrals are made to the service and a Mental Health Practitioner will work with both parents and child.
+The Mental Health Practitioner attends the school weekly and is available for informal and formal advice and support. - NHS Occupational Therapist this agency can be contacted directly by parents or by school staff via an online referral form. - NHS Speech and Language Therapist this agency is contacted by the school and will share their strategies with parents at meetings in school with the child.
+This agency can be contacted by parents through their GP. - The Single Point of Access (SPA) (formerly known as MASH Multi-Agency Safeguarding Hub) and Early Help Hub (EHH) is the single point of contact for all safeguarding and wellbeing concerns regarding children and young people in The Royal Borough of Windsor and Maidenhead (RBWM) school staff make referrals.